MLB Rumors: Chicago Cubs Still A Landing Spot For Manny Machado?

 Because Manny Machado will become a free agent at the end of the season, it may convince the Baltimore Orioles to part ways with him sooner, rather than later.
 There is a strong chance that Manny Machado will leave the Orioles the first chance he gets in free agency.
 If that were to happen, the Orioles would lose him, while receiving a draft pick as the only compensation in return.

-Getting a draft pick is a decent consolation when an MLB player gets tendered a contract prior to leaving via free agency.
-It pales in comparison to the compensation that Baltimore Orioles would obtain if they dealt Manny Machado elsewhere.
+Getting a draft pick is a decent consolation when an MLB player is tendered a contract prior to leaving via free agency.
+It pales in comparison to the compensation that the Baltimore Orioles would obtain if they dealt Manny Machado elsewhere.

 Several MLB teams were looking to acquire Manny Machado from the Baltimore Orioles during the offseason.
 The list of clubs interested in Machado included both Chicago teams, the Cubs and Chicago White Sox.
 Also rumored to have had a liking to Manny Machado during the winter was the Arizona Diamondbacks and New York Yankees.